InfHorus/Minuit/README.md

 # Minuit
-Best Garry's Mod Server and Client optimizer
+Prototype of a Garry's Mod Server and Client optimizer (deprecated)

 Preserved for historical reason, it's old, but feel free to use and modify